 One Chord To Another (Murderecords ’96) Rating: A-

-After being ignored and then abandoned by their record label (DGC), which almost caused the band to break up, Sloan put their record company woes behind them by forming their own record label (Murderecords) and then delivering their best effort yet (consider this a high A-, unlike Twice Removed).
+After being ignored and then abandoned by their record label (DGC), which almost caused the band to break up, Sloan put their record company woes behind them by forming their own record label (Murderecords) and then delivering their best effort yet.
 Whereas it’s easy for me to recall the sweet melancholia of Twice Removed or the hard rocking glam pop of 1998’s Navy Blues, One Chord To Another simply brings to mind some very good power pop songs, the quality and diversity of which makes up for the fact that the album has a less distinctive core identity.
 “The Good In Everyone,” a short but catchy and energetic album opener, “G Turns To D,” which rocks as hard as anything the band has ever done but with a chorus that you’ll be humming in your head for days, and the horn savvy “Everything You’ve Done Wrong” in particular please.
 There are a couple of songs on the nondescript side from a musical standpoint, but even in such cases the clever lyrics somewhat compensate, and One Chord To Another is considered the band's quintessential recording by many.
-Though it's not my personal favorite (see the next review), I wouldn't argue too strenuously against that claim, as “Nothing Left To Make Me Want To Stay,” “Junior Panthers,” "The Lines You Amend," “Take The Bench,” and “Can’t Face Up” are other standout songs of an extremely high quality.
+Though it's not my personal favorite (see the next review), I wouldn't argue too strenuously against that claim, as many of the other songs not yet mentionerd are also of an extremely high quality.

 Navy Blues (Murderecords ‘98) Rating: A

 Though The Beatles are still the starting template here, other harder rocking influences are apparent, running the gamut from Big Star to Cheap Trick to Chicago and onto glam kings such as Queen and Mott the Hoople.
-“C’mon c’mon (“We’re Gonna Get It Started)” is a totally fab piano rocker, and when the boys kick into perfectly harmonized guitars a la Thin Lizzy on the midsection to “Iggy And Angus” they won me over forever - the brilliantly catchy chorus that accompanies it merely clinches it.
+The groovy bass-led "She Says What She Means" is Big Star all the way, “C’mon C’mon (“We’re Gonna Get It Started)” is a totally Fab piano rocker, and when the boys kick into perfectly harmonized guitars a la Thin Lizzy on the midsection to “Iggy and Angus” they won me over forever - the brilliantly catchy chorus that accompanies it merely clinches it.
 The album’s strong production and the band’s increased confidence only help matters, as does their willingness to let ‘er rip come guitar solo time (and if ‘70s glam is the plan there’s gotta be some guitar solos, right?).
-Stellar harmonies and some more killer choruses back the band’s consistently creative melodies, and the whole album’s a rip roaring good time; naming further highlights is therefore pointless, as this is an album where you can just press play, sit back, and enjoy the whole thing.
+Stellar harmonies and some more killer choruses back the band’s consistently creative melodies, and the whole album’s a rip roaring good time; naming further song highlights is therefore pointless, as this is an album where you can just press play, sit back, and enjoy the whole thing.
 Unfortunately, Navy Blues sank without a trace, which says more about the sad state of the current music scene than the album itself, which sounds like nothing less than the power pop radio station of your dreams.
 Fortunately, the good people of Canada know that these homegrown boys are something special.

 4 Nights at the Palais Royale (Murderecords ‘99) Rating: B+

-This totally live, warts and all whopper runs through the Sloan songbook in energetic fashion, recreating rawer stage versions that only occasionally suffer in the vocal department.
-Alas, while the banter between songs and audience participation is amusing at first, with the band getting a heroes welcome in their homeland of Canada and showing off a seemingly special rapport with their fans, this soon grows tiresome.
+This totally live, warts and all double album whopper runs through the Sloan songbook in energetic fashion, recreating rawer stage versions that only occasionally suffer in the vocal department.
+Alas, while the banter between songs and audience participation is amusing at first, with the band getting a hero's welcome in their homeland of Canada and showing off a seemingly special rapport with their fans, this soon grows tiresome.
 Still, the band rips through rough, loose limbed (a.k.a. sloppy) song versions with vocals that are less likely to be wimpy than on their studio albums, and the daunting track list imposingly demonstrates that not too many ‘90s bands can match Sloan’s catalogue for overall songwriting quality.
 It’s impressive how Sloan brings some of their meticulous studio creations to life, too, though I’d be hard pressed to name more than a handful of these 28 songs that actually surpass their original versions.
-So start with the original studio albums (you can’t go wrong with any of them thus far) and then wrap up your collection with this “for the fans” memento, especially since Sloan obviously loves their fans (and vice versa).
+So start with the original studio albums (you can’t go wrong with any of them thus far) and then add this largely enjoyable “for the fans” memento, especially since Sloan obviously loves their fans (and vice versa).

 Between The Bridges (Murderecords ‘99) Rating: A-

-Sloan may not have an undeniable or original sound, and they may be a marketer's nightmare, but their obvious kinship (i.e. chemistry) and sparkling songwriting duly compensate, and Between The Bridges was another strong release that falls just short of classic quality.
-What's interesting about this album is how autobiographical the lyrics are (hmmm - a Nova Scotia band that tries but fails to make it big in California but returns home largely contented anyway), and how seamless the song-to-song transitions are, as this is arguably the band's most cohesive overall album date.
+Sloan may not have an undeniable or original sound, and they may be a marketer's nightmare, but their obvious musical chemistry and sparkling songwriting duly compensate, and Between The Bridges was another strong release that falls just short of classic quality.
+What's interesting about this album is how autobiographical the lyrics are (hmmm - a Nova Scotia band that tries but fails to make it big in California but returns home largely contented anyway; who could that be?), and how seamless the song-to-song transitions are, as this is arguably the band's most cohesive overall album to date (interestingly, each of the band’s four songwriters contributed three songs apiece, making for a balanced album).
 Among the highlights are the Beatles/Rundgren-esque "Don't You Believe A Word," with its airy pop chorus, "Friendship," a great guitar rocker with a truly exciting buildup, and "A Long Time Coming," with its warm keyboard tones, singable soft rock chorus, and melodic guitar harmonies.
 Then again, there are quite a few other songs I could name just as easily, such as the beat-driven, vocally hooky "All By Ourselves," the smoothly melodic "Waiting For Slow Songs," the stellar riff-rocker "Losing California," with its catchy harmonized chorus, and the overtly poppy yet rocking "Take Good Care Of The Boy."
 As you can tell, there are a lot of catchy songs on this album, and even when the songwriting lags, like on the speedy stomper "Sensory Deprivation," the energy and passion in the performances make the song worth hearing anyway.
-Really, any problems that I have with this album are minor; it took awhile for me to fully embrace a few of the other tracks, for example, but when all is said and done, as with most Sloan albums this is one where you can simply press play and be ensured of 40+ minutes of entertaining music.
-Once again Sloan managed to escape being embraced by a mass audience, but with this album they further cemented their legacy as one of the best if overlooked bands of the 1990s.
+Really, any problems that I have with this album are fairly minor; it took awhile for me to fully embrace a few of the other tracks, for example, but when all is said and done, as with most Sloan albums this is one where you can simply press play and be assured of 40+ minutes of entertaining music.
+Once again Sloan somehow still managed to escape being embraced by a mass audience, but with this album they further cemented their legacy as one of the best if sadly overlooked bands of the 1990s.